Spectral analysis of the Neumann--Poincar\'{e} operator on the crescent-shaped domain and touching disks and analysis of plasmon resonance: Introduction

+Note that this is identical to the limit of the spectrum of the separated disks in \eqnref{eqn:twosepdiskseig} and that of intersecting disks in \eqnref{eqn:intersectingdisksspect} as $\delta$ and $\theta$ tend to zero, respectively.
+The analyses for the crescent-shaped domain and touching disks go similarly.
+We provide the full details for the crescent-shaped domain and briefly state the results for touching disks without a detailed proof.

+As an application of the spectral resolution of the NP operator, we compute the order of plasmon resonance on a crescent-shaped domain.
+It is worth remarking that the plasmon resonance for the crescent-shaped domain was studied in \cite{Aubry:2010:BPD} but without mathematical rigor.

-The rest of this paper is organized as follows.
-In section 2, we introduce the single layer potential and the NP operator on a bounded Lipschitz domain, and M\"{o}bius transform.
-In section 3, we define the crescent domain which has a cusp point as the region enclosed by two touching disks.
-We define the new function space in which the NP operator is continuous and self-adjoint.
-To investigate the spectral nature of the NP operator, we derive the spectral resolution of the NP operator.
-As an application, we consider the surface plasmon resonance in a precise manner.
-In section 4, we provide a similar result for touching disks domain.
+The remainder of this paper is organized as follows.
+In Section 2, we briefly explain the properties of the layer potential operators on a Lipschitz domain and plasmon resonance.
+Section 3, Section 4, and Section 5 address the crescent-shaped domain case.
+Section 3 is devoted to deriving expressions of the layer potential operators by using a M\"{o}bius transformation and the Fourier transform.
+In Section 4, we define the Hilbert space $K^{-1/2}_0$ and derive the spectral resolution of the NP operator.
+We then analyze the plasmon resonance in Section 5.
+In Section 6, we derive the spectral resolution of the NP operator for touching disks.